Silvopasture for Poultry Production with Outdoor Access: Impact on animal welfare, economic, and environmental parameters

 Objective 2B - Field trial: Compare broiler chicken production with access to established silvopastures on two small-scale commercial farms to grass pasture access on the same farms

 Due to limitations related to the pandemic, we could not visit the cooperating farms in 2020.
-We visited the farm in Virginia in 2021 and 2022 (Brent Wills’ farm), and collected data from two rounds of broiler chicken production (2 flocks per round).
+We visited the farm in Virginia in 2021, 2022, and 2023 (Brent Wills’ farm), and collected data from three rounds of broiler chicken production (3 flocks per round).
 For each production round, two plots (approx. 65 Freedom Rangers/plot) were set up, one with access to open pasture, one with access to some silvopasture-like vegetation.
-Approximately 60 birds were sampled per flock at 63 or 67 days of age.
-A third round of data collection is scheduled for May 2023.
+Approximately 60 birds were sampled per flock at 56, 63 or 67 days of age.

 Virginia small-scale farm